zarr-developers/governance/GOVERNANCE.md

 * **Principle of least privilege**: Different actors should have only the minimal privileges required to perform their function, minimizing the blast radius of any potential security threat.
+  In practice, this means that core developers have admin right on their project's repo, but not on other repos within the Zarr Project org.
 * **Centralized organization**: All Affiliated Software Projects live within the `zarr-developers` GitHub organization, providing a central entry point and allowing projects to share resources.
 Non-affiliated projects should not